bradfrost/atomic-design/chapter-4.md

 - 20 Second Gut Test exercise - http://goodkickoffmeetings.com/2010/04/the-20-second-gut-test/
 - [Style Tiles](http://styletil.es/) by Samantha Warren reinforces pattern-based thinking
 - No doubt there are other tactics that can be used to establish what visual aesthetics
+- Play the tools in your toolkit to their respective strengths

 ### Front-end Prep Chef
 - If you're not coding from day one of the project, there's something wrong.